samtade/ngx_http_poc/README.md

+This is not production ready, only proof of concept.
+After working with this for awhile, I'd recommend using Openresty for custom nginx.

 # Nginx http module with Go

 This repository is made for playing [VS Code Remote development](https://code.visualstudio.com/docs/remote/remote-overview) and nginx custom module.
 I encourage you to download [VS Code Insider](https://code.visualstudio.com/insiders/) and try this remote development feature.
 It's really cool 😎